 This page is about National Epilepsy Week 2009.
 Find out how you can get involved in 2016.

-- All Party Parliamentary Group on epilepsy, 19 May 2009
+All Party Parliamentary Group on epilepsy, meeting with Ann Keen MP, Parliamentary Under Secretary for Health Services at the Department of Health, 19 May 2009

 Health minister Ann Keen attended the All Party Parliamentary Group on epilepsy meeting last night to announce the government’s response to the ‘Wasted Money, Wasted Lives’ and ‘Epilepsy in England: time for change’ reports.

 The minister began by saying that she has received many letters from MPs and constituents recently and feels that her response to these has not been adequate.
 She said that she welcomed both reports and accepted that epilepsy services in England were not good enough.

 In accepting the need for her to lead improvements she announced some immediate actions that her department would take: